crosscode-nl/simple_instruments/README.md

 For example:

 Let's say we are measuring network latency.
 We only need to record the latency value from our application.
-However, when using a Prometheus client library it will only be able to send the latest value when it is PULLED from the HTTP endpoint.
-This means we are missing information.
-That's why we now have to use a histogram.
-We create buckets for expected values.
+However, when using a Prometheus client library it will only be able to send the latest value when it is pulled from the HTTP endpoint.
+This means we are missing information, and that's why we now have to use a histogram or summary.

+In case of the histogram we create buckets for expected values.
 This allows Prometheus to aggregate the buckets and calculate quantiles.

-So, because Prometheus pulls only the latest values every once in a while, you need more information in the exported data to allow Prometheus to make up for the missing measured events.
-That's why you have to use and configure histograms and summaries make up for the missing data and be able to do calculations on the data.
-This only works when the correct histograms and summaries are configured correctly, and will always be off a bit.
+This only works when the correct histograms and summaries are configured correctly, and might be off a bit.

-This has some disadvantages.
-Because even when a histogram is configured correctly when time progresses the chosen configuration might become wrong, because of improved network technology or changed SLA's.
-Now you have to change your code and recompile your application.
+This has some disadvantages, because even when a histogram is configured correctly, when time progresses the chosen configuration might become wrong.
+This could be because of improved network technology or changed SLA's, for example.
+Now you have to change your code, test, and release your application.

 This is why I think that the notion of histograms and summaries have to removed completely from the measured application.
 An application developer should just measure and report latency events in this case.
 If you need a histogram or summary then you could use a push TSDB and calculate it from there.
 This gives the most accurate result.
-If you can do this, then do this.

 If you want or need to use a pull TSDB like prometheus, something as a pull buffer should be used.
 This might be necessary because of the scale of the monitored systems and amount of collected data.
 It must be possible